2/9/2020: Significant edits to better connect concepts and include technique descriptions.

 Figure 3: Typical Bonding System

 It would not be unusual if a boat’s owner did not know when the bonding network was last tested.
-It may have been quite some time; perhaps, never.
+It may have been quite some time; perhaps, never, even on older boats.
 It is possible that weakness(es) are present in the bonding system.
-I suggest testing of the bonding system should be done every three to five years.
+I suggest full integrity testing of the bonding system should be done every three to five years.

 Most if us have measured the terminal voltage of flashlight batteries many times.
-We have probably all measured our boat’s 12V (or 24V) lead/acid batteries.
+We have probably all measured our boat’s 12V (or 24V) lead/acid batteries at some time.
 Figure 4 reminds us of the very simple task of measuring the terminal voltage of a “AA” battery:

 Figure 4: Measuring the Terminal Voltage of a Battery

-In this “typical” battery, a galvanic cell, there are two “half-cells” (copper and zinc) located in an electrolyte.
-Since the battery is always seen as a packaged unit, the term “half-cell” is not commonly used except by engineers and battery manufacturers.
-The terminal voltage is measured with a digital voltmeter.
-When a load is connected across the battery terminals, current flows.
+This “typical” battery is a classic galvanic cell consisting of two “half-cells” (copper and zinc) located in an electrolyte.
+Since the battery is always seen as a packaged unit, the term “half-cell” is not commonly used except by engineers, battery manufacturers and technicians specializing in corrosion mitigation.
+The terminal voltage of a “AA” battery is measured with a digital voltmeter.
+When a load is connected across the battery terminals, current flows to illuminate a flashlight, for example, or power a radio or GPS.

 Key concept: batteries are used to provide the voltage needed for circuits.
 With batteries, their intended use means there should be a voltage between the positive and negative terminals.
 A direct short circuit across a battery is never desirable, as it will dramatically accelerate the rate at which the battery becomes exhausted.
-Inside a short circuited battery, the halfcells will become wasted (corroded) at an extremely fast rate, accompanied by the generation of heat and gasses.
+Inside a short circuited battery, the halfcells will become wasted (a form of corrosion) at an extremely fast rate, accompanied by the generation of heat and gasses.
 However, in the case of the “accidental” battery created by the electrochemistry of dissimilar metals in seawater, the whole point of the bonding system is to create an electrical short circuit across the various exposed terminals of that “battery.”
 Bonding creates a path for electrochemical galvanic currents to circulate.
 Bonding holds all of the metal surfaces at the same, safe touch voltage, but in so doing, bonding also ensures the presence of the conditions needed for corrosion to occur.
-That is the reason for the presence of the transom zinc in the bonding network.
-The transom zinc is the sacrificial anode that protects all of the important and more noble metals attached to the bonding backbone from corrosion.
+That is the reason for the presence of the transom anode (zinc, aluminum or magnesium) in the bonding network.
+The transom anode serves as a sacrificial metal (sacrificial anode) that protects all of the important, expensive, valuable more noble metals attached to the bonding backbone from corrosion.

-A Silver/Silver Chloride half-cell is the best reference cell with sea water (chemical symbol: Ag/AgCl) because it has known and stabile behavior characteristics.
+A Silver/Silver Chloride half-cell is the best reference cell with sea water (chemical symbol: Ag/AgCl) because it has known and stabile behavior characteristics in that application.
 That is, the voltage that other metals will produce against a silver/silver chloride half cell are very consistent across a wide range of temperature and electrolyte salinity.

-Conceptually, measuring between the Ag/AgCl half-cell and the bonding network of the boat is the same as measuring the between the terminals of a conventional battery.
-The bonding system and the half-cell, immersed in sea water, become the battery being tested.
-The DVM measures the terminal voltage of that battery.
+Conceptually, measuring between the Ag/AgCl half-cell and the bonding network of the boat is the same as measuring between the terminals of a conventional “AA” battery.
+The bonding system and the Ag/AgCL half-cell immersed in sea water, become the “battery” being tested.
+The DVM measures the “terminal voltage” of that “battery.”

 Figure 5 shows the measurement configuration described above: